jasonhong94/-WQD7005_Data_Mining/Milestone 1/Readme.md

-# Web Crawling the real time dataset
+# Milestone 1: Web Crawling the real time dataset
+## Introduction
 A simple method is used to crawl real time data set from https://coinmarketcap.com that data set about the history of price movement in cryptocuurrecy market.